Vikx001/Movie_ticket_booking/README.md

 Our product will be delivered using an Agile methodology that embraces the DevOps culture.
 Please note that our culture embraces change and these documents are treated as living, breathing artefacts that will be continuously updated.
 The scrum master and product owner will be assigned in a rotation basis per each sprint.

 # Scrum Master
-Sprint 1- Aneesh Ramakrishna Pillai
+Sprint 1- Aneesh Ramakrishna Pillai,
-Sprint 2- Vikash Sharma
+Sprint 2- Vikash Sharma,
-Sprint 3- Binupa Chullickal Babu
+Sprint 3- Binupa Chullickal Babu,
-Sprint 4- Shreya Raghuvanshi
+Sprint 4- Shreya Raghuvanshi,
-Sprint 5- Sushmitha Holthal
+Sprint 5- Sushmitha Holthal,
-Sprint 6- Neeharica Madanu
+Sprint 6- Neeharica Madanu,
 Sprint 7- Vikash Sharma

 # Product Owner
-Sprint 1- Neeharica Madanu
+Sprint 1- Neeharica Madanu,
-Sprint 2- Shreya Raghuvanshi
+Sprint 2- Shreya Raghuvanshi,
-Sprint 3- Sushmitha Holthal Manjunath
+Sprint 3- Sushmitha Holthal Manjunath,
-Sprint 4- Vikash Sharma
+Sprint 4- Vikash Sharma,
-Sprint 5- Aneesh Ramakrishna Pillai
+Sprint 5- Aneesh Ramakrishna Pillai,
-Sprint 6- Binupa Chullickal Babu
+Sprint 6- Binupa Chullickal Babu,
 Sprint 7- Shreya Raghuvanshi

 # Team Members